ArnoAnsems/CatacombGL/README.md

 # Introduction
-CatacombGL is a Windows source port of the DOS games The Catacomb Abyss, The Catacomb Armageddon and The Catacomb Apocalypse.
-This trilogy is also known as the Catacomb Adventure Series.
-These games were originally developed in 1992 by Softdisk Publishing.
-They are first person shooters with a fantasy theme.
+CatacombGL is a Windows source port of Catacomb 3D and the Catacomb Adventure series.
+These games were originally developed for MS-DOS.
+Catacomb 3D: The Descent was developed by Id Software in 1991.
+The Catacomb Adventure series was developed by Softdisk Publishing in 1992-1993 and consists of The Catacomb Abyss, The Catacomb Armageddon and The Catacomb Apocalypse.
 The original games visualized their 3D graphics in 16 colors and a 320x200 pixels view window.
 The main goal of the CatacombGL source port is to utilize OpenGL to improve the visual presentation of the Catacomb 3D games.
-This source port is currently a work-in-progress and as such in the alpha development phase.
-However, with the current version it is possible to play through all three games entirely, as all levels, monsters and bonus items are present and functional.

 Main features:
 * Runs native on Windows 7/8/10.
 * Hardware accelerated 3D rendering via OpenGL, supporting widescreen resolutions, a customizable field of view and an uncapped frame rate.
 * Player, projectile and monster movement with floating point precision.
-* Supports The Catacomb Abyss version 1.13 (shareware) and version 1.24 (as included in the Catacombs Pack from gog.com).
+* Configurable mouse and keyboard controls.
-* Supports The Catacomb Armageddon version 1.02 (as included in the Catacombs Pack from gog.com).
+* Supports all four Catacomb 3D games as included in the Catacombs Pack from GOG.com.
-* Supports The Catacomb Apocalypse version 1.01 (as included in the Catacombs Pack from gog.com).
+* Supports The Catacomb Abyss version 1.13 (shareware).
-* WASD and mouselook.

-Current limitations as of version 0.3.0:
+Current limitations as of version 0.4.0:
 * No support for game controllers.
 * No backwards compatibility with saved games from the original DOS game.
-* Only Adlib sound card emulation; no PC speaker emulation.
 * No "demo" functionality (preview slideshow of Catacomb Armageddon and Apocalypse in shareware version).
 * No fade-in effect when entering a level.

 # How to install
 CatacombGL does not run standalone, but requires the original game data (levels, pictures, sounds, etc) to be present on the system.
 The Catacomb Abyss game data can be obtained legitimately and free-of-charge by downloading the 1.13 shareware version.
 Various websites offer the shareware version for download, see for example https://archive.org/details/TheCatacombAbyss.
 Alternatively, the game data can also be obtained by buying the Catacombs Pack from gog.com, see https://www.gog.com/game/catacombs_pack.
 The differences between the shareware and commercial versions are purely cosmetic.
-The Catacombs Pack is required in order to run The Catacomb Armageddon or The Catacomb Apocalypse.
+The Catacombs Pack is required in order to run Catacomb 3D (The Descent), The Catacomb Armageddon or The Catacomb Apocalypse.
 The CatacombGL.exe can be run from any location.
 When started, a selection screen with an overview of all the supported games is shown.
 In case the Catacombs Pack was installed via the GOG installer, the game data will be auto-detected.
 Otherwise, it is possible to manually browse to the folder which contains either the Catacombs Pack or the shareware version.

 # Controls